Dr Carey Pridgeon, DR Nazaraf Shah

 Mozilla Virtual Machine for all Mozilla bug fixing.

-compile Firefox, here are the directions for the various platforms you will
+system to compile Firefox, here are the directions for the various

 - Virtual Machines have the advantage of not messing with your normal system setup.